NJ Disability Pride Parade & Celebration

-The 6th Annual New Jersey Disability Pride Parade & Celebration will take place on Friday, October 7th, 2016 at 9:00 AM in downtown Trenton, NJ.
-We are expecting 700+ people and organizations representing a wide variety of disabilities to march and roll from the NJ State House to the celebration site at South Broad and East Lafayette Street.
+The 7th annual New Jersey Disability Pride Parade & Celebration will take place on Saturday, October 7th 2017 in downtown Trenton, NJ.
+Hundreds people and organizations representing a wide variety of disabilities will march and roll from the NJ State House to the celebration site at South Broad and East Lafayette Street.

 The purpose of the New Jersey Disability Pride Parade & Celebration is to bring people, organizations and businesses together to celebrate pride with the disability community and to promote the belief that disability is a natural and beautiful part of human diversity while generating national awareness for the disability community.

 The celebration portion of NJDPP features an awesome lineup of speakers, entertainers, singers, dancers, musicians and comedians!
 We also have activities for the kids, prizes, giveaways and more!

 The NJDPP is funded solely by the generosity of sponsors and donations.
 Please help make the parade a reality by contributing through the link below.
 Every little bit brings us one step closer to making this parade happen!
 You can also support the parade by volunteering!